Hidden Citations Obscure True Impact in Science: Discussion

-It is, therefore, important to go beyond explicit and hidden citations, and develop new metrics that can also differentiate the degree of credit carried by each citation, a process to which a complete corpus of both explicit and hidden citations is a prerequisite. {While our unsupervised methodology allows us to tabulate hidden citations at scale, the current methodology is designed to be conservative and to minimize false positive errors (see Methods).
-Thus, currently it may overlook hidden citations, limiting completeness of topics.
-Note that the missing topics can be recovered by lowering the identification thresholds, at the expense of increasing false positive errors.
-There is also a possibility that some topics may not be present in the arXiv corpus, either because they have not been studied or discussed in a sufficient number of arXiv papers or because they are too narrow or outdated.
-They could be recovered if we apply our algorithm to a more extensive full-text database that spans multiple disciplines and time periods.
-However, there is a major barrier to achieving this: the lack of systematic access to full-text papers.} Indeed, while citation counts and other metadata are now freely and easily available for research purposes, access to the full text of all research papers is restricted by commercial interests, limiting the deployment of tools capable of accurately tabulating hidden citations and their role in the scientific discourse.
+It is, therefore, important to go beyond {simple counts of} explicit and hidden citations, and develop new metrics that can also differentiate the degree of credit carried by each citation, a process to which a complete corpus of both explicit and hidden citations is a prerequisite.

+{While our unsupervised methodology allows us to tabulate hidden citations at scale, the current methodology is designed to be conservative and to minimize false positive errors (see Methods).
+Thus, currently it may overlook hidden citations, limiting the completeness of topics.
+Note that the missing hidden citations can be recovered by lowering the identification thresholds, at the expense of increasing false positive errors.
+Another limitation is that some topics may not be present in the arXiv corpus, either because they have not been studied or discussed in a sufficient number of arXiv papers or because they are too narrow or outdated.} They could be recovered if we apply our algorithm to a more extensive full-text database that spans multiple disciplines and time periods.
+However, there is a major barrier to achieving this: the lack of systematic access to full-text papers.
+Indeed, while citation counts and other metadata are now freely and easily available for research purposes, access to the full text of all research papers is restricted by commercial interests, limiting the deployment of tools capable of accurately tabulating hidden citations and their role in the scientific discourse.

 \matmethods{

 { Traditionally, the LDA model is used to uncover latent topics within a collection of documents.
 Each document is assumed to be a mixture of multiple topics, and each topic is characterized by a distribution over phrases.
 Here, instead of exploring latent topical structures, we focus on the explicit textual observables, aiming to reveal the correspondence between phrases and documents. }